tailcallhq/tailcall/src/cli/llm/prompts/infer_arg_name.md

 Given the Operation Definition of GraphQL, suggest {{count}} meaningful names for the argument names.
-The name should be concise and preferably a single word.
+The name should be concise, preferably a single word and must not be in the `ignore` list.

 Example Input:
 {{input}}